Bashmug/betty/README.md

 Maintainers Wanted
 ------------------

 While I do not have the time to actively maintain Betty anymore, it is a cool concept and I'm open to someone else taking the lead.
-If you would like to become a maintainer, contact me at pickhardt (at) gmail (dot) com.
+If you would like to become a maintainer, contact me at xeon (dot) harsh (at) gmail (dot) com.

 Versioning